Wyatt Technology Corporation

 Wyatt Technology Corporation, or Wyatt Technology, is a developer and manufacturer of instrumentation for the characterization of nanoparticles and macromolecules.
 Headquartered in Santa Barbara, California, Wyatt Technology was founded in 1981 and incorporated in 1984.
-Wyatt Technology has developed and introduced instrumentation for the measurement of multiangle light scattering (MALS), quasi-elastic light scattering (QELS) (also called photon correlation spectroscopy (PCS) or dynamic light scattering (DLS)), differential refractive index, electrophoresis, viscosity, and composition gradient multiangle light scattering (CG-MALS) for the determination of absolute molecular weights, sizes of nanoparticles, proteins, and polymers within a solution.
 It was acquired by Waters Corporation in 2023.

 History

+Background and Science Spectrum

-Wyatt Technology arose from the ashes of founder Philip J. Wyatt’s earlier venture, Science Spectrum, Inc. (SSI), which was founded in 1968 to investigate the characterization of bacteria using light scattering.
+Wyatt Technology was created from founder Philip J. Wyatt’s earlier venture, Science Spectrum, Inc. (SSI), which was founded in 1968 to investigate the characterization of bacteria using light scattering.
 Wyatt used a breadboard instrument developed at SSI to confirm that light scattering could reveal bacterial effects that are not observable with a microscope.
 Further studies explored the efficacy of antibiotic agents on bacteria.
-A commercial instrument, the Differential I, was ultimately developed in an attempt to provide convenient and accurate data while still maintaining flexibility necessary in exploring this new field.
+A commercial instrument, the Differential I, was ultimately developed, in an attempt to provide convenient and accurate data while still maintaining flexibility necessary in exploring this new field.
 In order to better test antibiotic susceptibility, SSI developed the Differential III which was one of the first analytical instruments to incorporate an onboard computer and utilized the first batch run of Intel’s 8008 chips.
-Although SSI attracted several clients and was awarded several U.S. Government contracts, cash flow problems ultimately led to its collapse.
+Although SSI attracted several clients and was awarded several US government contracts, cash flow problems ultimately led to its collapse.